dellsystem/dellsystem.github.io/tech.md

 * K. Sabeel Rahman for Logic: [The New Octopus](https://logicmag.io/04-the-new-octopus/).
 On tech monopolies
 * Ben Tarnoff for Jacobin: [A Socialist Silicon Valley](https://www.jacobinmag.com/2018/04/big-tech-techlash-facebook-cambridge-analytica)
 * Francesca Bria for openDemocracy: [The robot economy may already have arrived](https://www.opendemocracy.net/can-europe-make-it/francesca-bria/robot-economy-full-automation-work-future)
+* Grace Blakeley for Novara Media: [Robots Aren’t Coming for Our Jobs – Capitalists Are](http://novaramedia.com/2018/03/20/robots-arent-coming-for-our-jobs-capitalists-are/).
+A really excellent perspective that considers the ideological drive that led to "globalisation" (a highly suspect nominalisation if there ever was one) being blamed for problems created by capitalism.

 #### On venture capital